mehdi-karimi-math/DiCARP/README.md

 # Using DiCARP

-For using DiCARP, Python, DiCARP, and the required modules must be installed.
-This code is using Ipopt as the underlying solver, which must be installed.
+For using DiCARP, Python, Pyomo, and the required modules must be installed.
+This code is using Ipopt as the underlying solver, which must be installed as well.
 The easiest way to do is downloading `ipopt.exe` from this [site](https://www.coin-or.org/download/binary/Ipopt/) and putting it in the required forlder.

 The `main` file has a code to run DiCARP for a given problem instance.
 The parameters to set are: